ankith26/My-PyChess/README.md

 - Run My-PyChess.exe
 - Those who are running older versions of this app, can upgrade to the latest version by the same method.

-Interested in python game development with pygame but want to start off with a simpler project.
-I have released a [lite implementation](https://github.com/ankith26/My-PyChess-lite/) of My-PyChess, that focuses just on chess programming - free from all the code for menus, singleplayer, online etc.
+Interested in python game development with pygame and want to learn from this applicaton - I have released a [lite implementation](https://github.com/ankith26/My-PyChess-lite/) of My-PyChess, that focuses just on chess programming - free from all the code for menus, singleplayer, online etc.

 ## Features
 - Clean GUI with a lot of menus for ease of use.